 The mathematics placement test is optional.
-Students may choose to take a mathematics placement test on campus to try to improve their mathematics placement.
+Students may choose to take a mathematics placement test virtually to try to change their mathematics placement.

 - If your ACT score is 24-27/ SAT is 580 - 659, you will be taking the Calculus Readiness Test.

 - If your ACT score is less than 24/ SAT is less than 580, you will be taking the Algebra Skills Test.
 (A high score on this test may give you the opportunity to take the Calculus Readiness Test.)